RaghavSinghal10/RaghavSinghal10/README.md

 ## Hi there 👋

-I am Raghav, an AI Researcher at MIT and MBZUAI, working with [Prof. Praneeth Vepakomma](https://sites.mit.edu/praneeth/).
+I am Raghav, an AI PhD Researcher at EPFL.

+Previously, I was an AI researcher at MIT and MBZUAI, working with [Prof. Praneeth Vepakomma](https://sites.mit.edu/praneeth/).

 🏠 You can learn more about my work at [my website](https://raghavsinghal10.github.io/).

-💻 Code for a few of my projects is available in the [CERT Lab organization](https://github.com/CERT-Lab).
+💻 Code for a few of my previous projects is available in the [CERT Lab organization](https://github.com/CERT-Lab).

 <!--
 **RaghavSinghal10/RaghavSinghal10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.